antcc/tfg/README.md

 The code developed is available on a [separate repository](https://github.com/antcc/fuzzyspark).

-## Mathematics: ordinary differential equations not solved for the derivative.
+## Mathematics: Ordinary differential equations not solved for the derivative.